-Bologna, with a population of about 373,000, has a university-town vibe—and it feels young and lively in a way that many other Italian cities don’t.
+Bologna, with a population of about 388,000, has a university-town vibe—and it feels young and lively in a way that many other Italian cities don’t.
 It also feels full of Italians in a way that many other towns, thronged with tourists, don’t.
-Bolognesi come out at aperitivo time, and you might be struck by the fact that it's not just youngsters who are out doing the passeggiata, or having a glass of wine with affettati misti (mixed cured meats).
+Bolognesi come out at aperitivo time, and you might be struck by the fact that it's not just youngsters who are out for the passeggiata or a glass of wine with affettati misti.

 From as early as the Middle Ages the town was known as "Bologna the Fat" for the agricultural prosperity that resulted in a well-fed population.
 In the 21st century Bolognese food remains, arguably, the best in Italy.
 With its sublime cuisine, lively spirit, and largely undiscovered art, Bologna is a memorable destination.